-The Firm generally recommends that clients utilize the custody, brokerage and clearing services of Schwab (the "Custodian") for investment management accounts.
+Jeppson Wealth Management generally recommends that clients utilize the custody, brokerage and clearing services of Schwab Advisor Services TM, Charles Schwab & Co, Inc. or Charles Schwab & Co., Inc. Advisor Services (the "Custodian" or "Schwab") for investment management accounts.

-Factors which the Firm considers in recommending the Schwab or any other broker-dealer to clients include their respective financial strength, reputation, execution, pricing, research and service.
+Factors which the Firm considers in recommending the Schwab or any other broker-dealer to clients include their respective financial strength, reputation, execution, pricing, research, and service.
 The Custodian may enable the Firm to obtain many mutual funds without transaction charges and other securities at nominal transaction charges.
 The commissions and/or transaction fees charged by the Custodian may be higher or lower than those charged by other Financial Institutions.

-Yuva recommends that clients establish brokerage accounts with the Schwab Advisor Services division of Charles Schwab & Co., Inc. (Schwab), a registered broker-dealer, member SIPC, to maintain custody of clients' assets and to effect trades for their accounts.
+Jeppson Wealth Management may recommend/require that clients establish brokerage accounts with the Schwab Advisor Services division of Charles Schwab & Co., Inc. (Schwab), a registered broker-dealer, member SIPC, to maintain custody of clients' assets and to effect trades for their accounts.
 The final decision to custody assets with Schwab is at the discretion of the Advisor's clients, including those accounts under ERISA or IRA rules and regulations, in which case the client is acting as either the plan sponsor or IRA accountholder.
-Yuva is independently owned and operated and not affiliated with Schwab.
-Schwab provides Yuva with access to its institutional trading and custody services, which are typically not available to Schwab retail investors.
-These services generally are available to independent investment advisors on an unsolicited basis, at no charge to them so long as a total of at least \$10 million of the advisor's clients' assets are maintained in accounts at Schwab Advisor Services.
+Jeppson Wealth Management is independently owned and operated and not affiliated with Schwab.
+Schwab provides Jeppson Wealth Management with access to its institutional trading and custody services, which are typically not available to Schwab retail investors.
+These services generally are available to independent investment advisors on an unsolicited basis, at no charge to advisors.
 Schwab's services include brokerage services that are related to the execution of securities transactions, custody, research, including that in the form of advice, analyses and reports, and access to mutual funds and other investments that are otherwise generally available only to institutional investors or would require a significantly higher minimum initial investment.